Four smiling students in a low-traffic zone in Mannheim’s Jungbusch district

 ... is urban and industrial.

-With one of the most important harbors in Europa and many colorful murals, Mannheim has industrial flair.
+With one of the most important harbors in Europe and many colorful murals, Mannheim has industrial flair.

 ... is green and peaceful.

-Waldpark, Luisenpark, Neckarkanal, and Silberpappel are only some examples of green oases in Mannheim.
+Waldpark, Luisenpark, Neckarkanal, and Silberpappel are only some examples of Mannheim's green oases.

 ... is inventive.